arrow-kt/arrow-website/content/docs/learn/resilience/circuitbreaker.md

 After that, whenever more than two requests fail with an exception, the circuit breaker starts short-circuiting/failing-fast.

-A new instance of `CircuitBreaker` is created using [`of`](https://apidocs.arrow-kt.io/arrow-resilience/arrow.resilience/-circuit-breaker/-companion/of.html); there, we specify the different options.
+A new instance of `CircuitBreaker` is created using the `CircuitBreaker` [`constructor`(https://apidocs.arrow-kt.io/arrow-resilience/arrow.resilience/-circuit-breaker/index.html); there, we specify the different options.

 :::caution Deprecation in Arrow 1.2